 Introduction

 Types of foundation in construction is one of the most important topics in civil engineering.
-The foundation is the lowest part of a building that transfers the load of the structure safely to the soil.
+The foundation is the lowest structural element of a building that carries and distributes the load of the structure to the ground safely.
 A strong foundation ensures safety, stability, and long life of the building.
 If the foundation is weak, the building may develop cracks or even collapse.

 Every civil engineer, site engineer, and construction supervisor must understand different types of foundation used in construction.
 The selection of foundation depends on soil condition, building load, and site location.
 This complete guide explains all types of foundation in construction with uses and advantages.